argoproj/argo-cd/docs/user-guide/jsonnet.md

 # Jsonnet

 Any file matching `*.jsonnet` in a directory app is treated as a Jsonnet file.
-ArgoCD evaluates the Jsonnet and is able to parse a generated object or array.
+Argo CD evaluates the Jsonnet and is able to parse a generated object or array.

 ## Build Environment

-> v1.4

 Jsonnet apps have access to the [standard build environment](build-environment.md) via substitution into *TLAs* and *external variables*.
 It is also possible to add a shared library (e.g. `vendor` folder) relative to the repository root.